taylorhipkins/pandas-challenge./README.md

 # pandas-challenge.
-in this repository contains all of the files for the pandas challenge
+This repository contains all of the files for the pandas challenge.

+## DATA ACQUISITION:
+Located in the Resources Folder:

+## Tools/ Languages Used
+* Pandas
+* Jupyter Notebook

+## Findings